zhaoswen/quantum-engine/Readme-en.md

 receive instructions.

 The engine requires a standard Simx Blueprint file (blueprint file) to function properly.
-Each BP file should represent a specific business, such as the backup service used to automatically backup the database should exist in a separate BP file.
+Each BP file should represent a specific business, such as the backup service used to automatically back up the database should exist in a separate BP file.
 In Simx, encapsulation does not require multiple layers.
 For example, the user can combine one or more processors (also known as grouping, packaging), and the combined processor group (also known as a component) can be used like any other normal processor.